Symmetry invariants and classes of quasiparticles in magnetically ordered systems having weak spin-orbit coupling: Symmetry invariants of quasiparticles

 The most well-known example of projective Reps in physics is the half-odd-integer spin.
 The point group of a Galilean vacuum is $\mathrm{O(3)}\times{Z}^T_{2}$, and if one takes two twofold axes $2_x$ and $2_y$, then

-The symmetry invariant $\chi_S=(-1)^{2s}=-1$ for all particles of half-odd-integer spin like electrons.
+The symmetry invariant $\eta^S_{x,y}=(-1)^{2s}=-1$ represents the anti-commuting relation of $\hat{2}_{x}$ and $\hat{2}_{y}$ for all particles of half-odd-integer spin, like electrons, where the superscript $S$ stands for the spin contribution.
+The time-reversal symmetry $T$ introduces an additional invariant $\eta_T^S=\hat T^2 =-1$, which leads to the well-known Kramers degeneracy.

-For a less known, but important, example, we look at $\mathcal{G}$ being $P2_12_12_1\times{Z}_2^T$ with three twofold screw axes $C_{2x}=\{2_x|\frac{1}{2}\frac{1}{2}0\}, C_{2y}=\{2_y|0\frac{1}{2}\frac{1}{2}\}, C_{2z}=\{2_z|\frac{1}{2}0\frac{1}{2}\}.$ One easily checks that $\hat{C}_{2i} \hat{C}_{2j}= \hat{t}_{x+y+z} \hat{C}_{2j} \hat{C}_{2i}$, for $i\neq{j}=x,y,z$, and $t_{x+y+z}\equiv\{E|111\}$.
+For a less known, but important, example, we look at $\mathcal{G}$ being $P2_12_12_1\times{Z}_2^T$ with three twofold screw axes $C_{2x}=\{2_x|\frac{1}{2}\frac{1}{2}0\}, C_{2y}=\{2_y|0\frac{1}{2}\frac{1}{2}\}, C_{2z}=\{2_z|\frac{1}{2}0\frac{1}{2}\}$.
+One easily checks that $\hat{C}_{2i} \hat{C}_{2j}= \hat{t}_{x+y+z} \hat{C}_{2j} \hat{C}_{2i}$, for $i,j=x,y,z$, $i\neq{j}$ and $t_{x+y+z}\equiv\{E|111\}$.
 Now we look at phonons (bosons) near $\mathbf{K}=(\pi,\pi,\pi)$, where $G_\mathbf{K}=D_2\times{Z}_2^T$.
 At $\mathbf{K}$, the translation operator $\hat{t}_{x+y+z}$ becomes $-1$, and we have

-for $i\neq{j}$.
-At the same time, $T$ is simply time reversal and $\chi_T\equiv[\rho(T){K}]^2=+1$ with $K$ being the complex conjugation.
-Comparing Eq.(\ref{eq:3}) and Eq.(\ref{eq:5}), one immediately finds that the phonons at $\mathbf{K}$ have $(\chi_S=-1,\chi_T=+1)$, that is, partly ``bosons'' ($\chi_T=1$) and partly ``fermions'' ($\chi_S=-1$).
-This combination of $(\chi_S,\chi_T)$ is what lead to the multi-chiral fermions known in transition-metal monosilicides\cite{Zhang2018,Rao2019,Schroter2019,Sanchez2019}.
+for $i\neq{j}$, yielding $\eta_{x,y}^{L}=-1$, where the superscript $L$ stands for the lattice contribution.
+At the same time, $T$ is simply time reversal and $\eta_T^L\equiv[\rho(T){K}]^2=+1$, with $K$ being the complex conjugation.
+Comparing Eq.(\ref{eq:3}) and Eq.(\ref{eq:5}), one immediately finds that the phonons at $\mathbf{K}$ have $(\eta_{x,y}^{L}=-1,\eta_T^L=+1)$.
+On the other hand, for electrons at the same momentum point $\mathbf{K}$, the total invariants include the contribution from both the lattice and the spin and take the values $(\eta_{x,y}=\eta_{x,y}^{L}\eta_{x,y}^{S} = 1,\eta_T=\eta_T^L\eta_T^S=-1)$, with $\eta_{x,y}^{S} =-1$ and $\eta_{T}^S =-1$.
+This combination of $(\eta_{x,y},\eta_T)$ is what leads to the multi-chiral fermions known in transition-metal monosilicides\cite{Zhang2018,Rao2019,Schroter2019,Sanchez2019}.
 From the two examples, we see that the symmetry invariants of $G_\mathbf{K}$ depend, and only depend, on (i) the fundamental spin, (ii) the symmetry group $\mathcal{G}$, and (iii) the crystal momentum $\mathbf{K}$, but not on any specifics of the band structure, such as the ordering of bands or the Fermi level.
 This property motivates one to classify quasiparticles using symmetry invariants.
-In Table \ref{tab:invrts} of SM, the definitions of symmetry invariants in terms of the factor system are given, resulting in 680 quasiparticle types.
+In Supplementary Table~\ref{tab:invrts}, the definitions of symmetry invariants in terms of the factor system are given, resulting in 680 quasiparticle types.